 - water

-- sliced or shredded mozzarella cheese (you could use another cheese here, but one that melts well is best)
+- sliced or shredded mozzarella cheese (you could use another mild cheese that melts well here, such as Monterey Jack or Havarti)

 Let's Talk Masarepa